Flat structure of meromorphic connections on Riemann surfaces: Singular flat metrics

 which is \eqref{mer1}.
 We have defined a holomorphic connection $\nabla$ on $S^o$.
 It is not difficult to see that $g$ is adapted to $\nabla$ on $S^o$.
 By Theorem \ref{realperiod} it follows that $\nabla$ has real periods on $S^o$.

-Let $p_k$ be a critical point for $g$ with residue $c_k$ and $(U_k,z_k)$ the chart of the atlas centered at $p$.
+Let $p_k$ be a conical singularity of order $c_k$ of the flat metric $g$ and $(U_k,z_k)$ the chart of the atlas centered at $p_k$.
 Then by Lemma \ref{l1} there exists a holomorphic function $F_k$ on $U_k$ such that the singular flat metric is on $U_k$.
 Set

 on $U_k$.
 We claim that we can extend $\nabla$ to a meromorphic connection represented by $\eta_k$ on $U_k$.
 We have to check that this definition satisfies condition \eqref{mer1}.
 Let $(U_\alpha,z_\alpha)$ be a chart with $U_\alpha\cap U_k\ne \emptyset$.
 Then there exists a holomorphic map $F_\alpha: U_\alpha\to \mathbb{C}$ such that $g^{\frac12}=|e^{F_\alpha}dz_\alpha|$.
 Let $V\subseteq U_\alpha\cap U_k$ be a simply connected open set.
 Then by definition of flat metric we have